aptech/docs/docs/comt/comt-ug-comt-procedure.rst

 In this case, there are four free parameters to be estimated, :math:`b_{21}`, :math:`b_{23}`, :math:`b_{31}`, and :math:`b_{33}`.
 The parameters :math:`b_{11}` and :math:`b_{22}` are fixed to 1.0 and :math:`b_{12}`, :math:`b_{13}`, and :math:`b_{32}` are fixed to 0.0.

-Optional Input Argument: Instance of a :class:`comtControl`' Structure
+Optional Input Argument: Instance of a :class:`comtControl` Structure
 -----------------------------------------------------------------------

 The :class:`comtControl` structure is an optional input.
 If used, it must be the final argument passed into :func:`comt`.
-The members of the :class:`comtControl`structure instance set the options for the optimization.
+The members of the :class:`comtControl` structure instance set the options for the optimization.
 For example, suppose you want **COMT** to stop after 100 iterations:

 ::